âThe Universe is made up of stories, not atomsâ - Muriel Rukeyser

 After a number of years, I undertook an energy healing course and started to meditate for the first time.
 Reflecting back, this was the start of my journey back to wholeness, self-compassion and compassion for others.
 I attended the local Buddhist Centre and strengthened my meditation techniques, learning to become more mindful.

-I was passionate to gain more information about mindfulness and meditation and how it could help.
-I intuitively knew that I wanted to teach mindfulness and that being present had so much more to offer than being a work help to resilience.
+Passionate to gain more information about mindfulness and meditation and how it could benefit those I work with; I have sought to follow this path and enjoy all the opportunities for learning and developing myself.
+Intuitively I knew that teaching mindfulness was my soul purpose, and that being present in the moment had so much more to offer than a practice to aid develop resilience.
 I undertook an 8-week mindfulness course based on the Finding Peace in a Frantic World book by Mark Williams and Danny Penman.
+Having completed this I knew I wanted to share it and so went on to do a teacher training course based on the same book.

 For me this was really useful as we may not be able to change the situation, but if we can sit with, and acknowledge the situation we become more comfortable with it as it is without trying to change it.
 When I did this, I found usually for me the situation became smaller and I became more accepting.
 This is just one example of how the tools of mindfulness and meditation have helped me.